 “April had this idea that she wanted to better communicate information about how news media had changed over the period of the last eight years or so in Canada,” Corbett says of his meeting last May with Lindgren that began work by his lab to develop the map.
 “Because there really has been a lot of activity.
 Some newspapers have gotten larger.
 Others have closed down.
 There is a general move to web based media.”

 His group has spent months ironing out the technical details of making this map presentable and ready for launch.
 Lindgren has provided feedback and advice on it through each stage.

-“It’s been an awful lot more complicated than we originally intended precisely because there’s been so much activity and there’s so much difference in this type of activity across Canada,” Corbett added.
+“It has been an awful lot more complicated than we originally intended precisely because there has been so much activity and there is so much difference in this type of activity across Canada,” Corbett added.
 “For example, we have four major types of media.
 We have newspaper, we have radio, we have TV, and we have the web.
 And then within each one of those different types, we have a whole series of other information we need to convey.”

 For example, the newspaper category of the map alone contains free dailies, free weeklies, and paid newspapers.
 It also must contain a measure of how such types have either declined or increased in different localities through time.

 “And so we see all of this sort of compounding levels of complexity around the data that we need to present,” he said.
 “Because of course one of the problems with maps is to present information in an effective way require an awful lot of thought about the types of information being presented and how you actually present that type of information.
 It needs to be beautiful, it needs to be engaging, but it also needs to be informative.”